Sequencing Methods (AQA A Level Biology): Revision Note

 Examiner Tips and Tricks

-You don’t need to memorise the full sequencing method for the exam, but a question might ask you which strand has been sequenced.
+You don’t need to memorise any full sequencing methods for the exam, but a question might ask you which strand has been sequenced.
 In DNA sequencing, it’s the new (test) strand that is sequenced, not the original template strand.
 Because DNA bases pair specifically (A with T, C with G), you can work out the template strand by applying base-pairing rules.
 For example, if the test strand is ATGC, the template strand would be TACG.

 Did this page help you?